EENI Global Business School

 7. Africa-EU Partnership

-8. Namibia-Zimbabwe FTA
+8. Namibia-Zimbabwe Agreement

 9. Free Trade Agreement EU-Eastern and Southern African States (Madagascar, Mauritius, Seychelles, Zimbabwe)